-The new residency where artists meet scientists is now starting at ESS (European Spallation Source)!
-According to the jury, the six selected artists have presented clear and relevant themes with a high artistic value.
+The new residency where artists meet scientists has started at ESS (European Spallation Source)!
+According to the jury, the seven selected artists have presented clear and relevant themes with a high artistic value.
 They also ask relevant questions about the present and the future, have a wealth of experience and an understanding of collaboration and interdisciplinary approaches.
 Furthermore, they can appropriate data and knowledge in new ways.

-The jury selected six artists from 47 applications to participate in the residency.
+The jury selected seven artists from 47 applications to participate in the residency.